simutool/om-tool/README.md

 The online monitoring solution is a software component responsible to integrate data from sensors during production experiments (thermocouples or any other sensors used) with simulation data as well as the curing cycle data into a unified visual interactive tool.
 Its results and data logs are meant to be saved and added to the main knowledge base.
-It is part of the [SIMUTOOL Knowledge Management Suite](https://github.com/simutool/general) of software, for more information about the project please visit that link.
+It is part of the [SIMUTOOL Knowledge Management Suite](https://github.com/simutool/general) of software.

 # Installation